codingwithgeert/wildlife-globe-explorer/README.md

 ## Deployment
-This project was developed using the [Cloud9 IDE](https://c9.io), committed to git and pushed to GitHub using the built in function within cloud9.
+This project was developed using the [AWS Cloud9 IDE](https://aws.amazon.com/cloud9/?origin=c9io), committed to git and pushed to GitHub using the built in function within cloud9.

 To deploy this project to GitHub Pages from its GitHub repository, the following steps were done: